Are you going to publish a Spanish version of the Rush Revere book?

 It's the exact opposite.

-And I really you're just the best.
+And I really, you're just the best.

-Cannot cannot tell you how much I appreciate it.
+Cannot tell you how much I appreciate it, how much I thank you.

-Because it's gonna be good.
+Because it's going to be good.

-It is, it's it's gonna be a great opportunity to reach an entirely new group of people.
+It's going to be a great opportunity to reach an entirely new group of people.